hyperledger/besu-docs/docs/private-networks/concepts/permissioning/plugin.md

 # Permissioning plugin

-You can define complex [permissioning](index.md) solutions by building a plugin that extends Hyperledger Besu functionality.
+You can define complex [permissioning](index.md) solutions by building a plugin that extends Besu functionality.

 The plugin API provides a `PermissioningService` interface that currently supports connection permissioning and message permissioning.